 6. Mix cross ingredients in a small bowl and pipe onto buns.

-7. Place rolls in a cold oven with a pan of boiling water underneath.
+7. Place rolls into a cold oven with a pan of boiling water underneath.
 Turn oven up to 200C and bake for 15-20 minutes or until golden.

-8. Heat syrup ingredients in Thermomix for 2 mins/ 100 C/ speed 2, brush over warm rolls.
-Serve warm with butter!
+8. Heat syrup ingredients in Thermomix for 2 mins/ 100 C/ speed 2 (or melt on stovetop in a pan), and brush over warm rolls.
+Serve warm with butter.

 Notes